Sneakers, the newest iPhone, or a two-person trip to New York.

 These are just a couple of examples of what several million people search for each day on Google.
 Does your webshop sell any of these?
 Or maybe something different?

-This is where webshop optimization and SEO enters the conversation.
+This is where webshop optimization and SEO enter the conversation.

 Table of Contents

 - 2. Build a good structure for your webshop and make it manageable

 - 4. Release your inner writer and start publishing blog content

 - 5. Make your website secure and safe

 - 7. Call-to-Action (CTA)